tsindot/memsql-spark-connector/dataSource/README.md

 for MemSQL.
 For example usage, see src/main/scala/com/memsql/spark/dataSource/demo.scala

+To produce a jar that contains transitive dependencies, run `sbt assembly`.
+The resulting jar will be located at target/scala-2.10/MemSQLRelation-assembly-0.1.2.jar.
+To exclude transitive dependencies, instead use `sbt package` and the resulting file target/scala-2.10/memsqlrelation_2.10-0.1.2.jar

 Compile the package with `sbt package`.
 Note `sbt package` produces a standalone jar which does not contain dependencies.
 Run `sbt assembly` to produce a fat jar which includes transitive dependencies.